techidaily/site-win11-tips/source/_posts/5-prime-screenshot-substitutes-beyond-the-windows-ecosystem.md

  With ShareX, you get a lot more capture options than the Windows Snipping tool.
 Apart from the common Fullscreen and Window capture, it includes Region capture (in different modes), Auto capture (you can set a timer to take repeated snapshots of a page) as well as scrolling capture for webpages.

  Furthermore, the app has additional image editing tools you wouldn’t get on the Windows Snipping tool.
-One such is the[clipboard manager](https://www.makeuseof.com/what-is-clipboard-manager/) , which lets you see the list of images you’ve copied to your clipboard.
+One such is the [clipboard manager](https://www.makeuseof.com/what-is-clipboard-manager/) , which lets you see the list of images you’ve copied to your clipboard.

  Another is the borderless window tool which helps you exclude taskbar borders from a window, so you can take a full snapshot without having to crop out those parts.
 You also have an image thumbnail maker, image splitter, and image combiner.